spiral/docs/application/services.md

     ...
 ```

-Alternatively, we can refactor our class to decouple from Service:
+Alternatively, at any moment, we can refactor our class to decouple from Service:

 ```php
 class BlogService